EP 250108a/SN 2025kg: Observations of the most nearby Broad-Line Type Ic Supernova following an Einstein Probe Fast X-ray Transient: Discussion

 In Section~\ref{sec:spec} we show that broadened H$\alpha$ is observed at $\delta t = 42.5$~days, or when the shock reaches $\sim 10^{16} {\rm \, cm}$.
 Similarly, the Type I superluminous SN iPTF13ehe showed a similar late-time H$\alpha$ feature initially observed in spectra at +251~days from peak light, which was interpreted as coming from a detached shell of H around 10$^{16}$~cm from the progenitor star \citep{Yan+17}.

 Here, we briefly consider several potential explanations for this feature.
 We find it unlikely that the H is due to the progenitor star's wind, as models robustly predict that a Wolf-Rayet wind would evacuate the H in a region with radial extent of 0.1-1\,pc~\citep{1977ApJ...218..377W}.

-One potential explanation could be that the H is from a common envelope mass ejection phase with a sufficient asymmetry to produce clumps of H-rich material that could persist despite the strong Wolf-Rayet wind.
-Alternatively, the H$\alpha$ signature could be produced through interaction with a companion star.
+One potential explanation could be that the H$\alpha$ signature could be produced through interaction with a companion star.
 However, such a wide separation would argue that this companion star had no impact on the stellar evolution of the collapsing star.
 To ensure that the supernova blastwave sweeps up enough H to produce the H$\alpha$ line, this companion would have to be evolved, either in a giant or supergiant phase~\citep{2018ApJ...864..119H,2020MNRAS.499.1154H,2023MNRAS.523.6011H}.
 Since we are likely to require a close binary to explain the rotation and loss of the He shell, this would then imply that the progenitor of SN\,2025kg is in a triple system.
+However, we disfavor the triple companion explanation due the giant or supergiant phase requirement and the temporal likelihood of being in this phase.
+Furthermore, based on hydrodynamical simulations, material stripped from a companion by the supernova ejecta will have velocities of order the escape velocity from the companion, too low to match the observed H broadening.

+Alternatively, the H$\alpha$ signature could be due to clumps of H-rich material surrounding the SN produced by an asymmetric common envelope mass ejection phase (e.g., \citealt{Quataert+16,Fryer+20,Fryer+23}).
+These clumps could be sufficiently dense that they could persist despite the strong Wolf-Rayet wind (e.g., \citealt{Owocki+84,Puls+08}).
+Post-SN binary interactions that cause ongoing energy injection through feedback from H-rich material accretion or through magnetar winds ablating an H-rich companion (E.g., \citealt{Zhu+24}) could produce a similar dense cloud.
+We favor this explanation for the H$\alpha$ signature observed at $\delta t = 42.5$~days.